lorelleh/assignment1/README.md

 ## 6. Reflection (3–5 sentences)

-Short but thoughtful:

-- What did you learn about configuring robotics environments?
-- What surprised you?
-- What would you do differently next time (backup, partitioning, reading error logs, asking better AI questions)?
-- How confident do you feel about debugging ROS/Python issues now?

 **My reflection:**

-_[Write your 3-5 sentence reflection here]_
+I learned that configuring ROS2 environments hinges on strict adherence to file structure, compilation rules (e.g., --symlink-install for Python packages), and path standards—small oversights like residual build artifacts can break an entire package.
+What surprised me most was how vague ROS2’s "package not found" error is, as it hides root causes from incorrect setup.py entries to cached files, requiring deeper log checks.
+Next time, I will back up package structures first and craft AI prompts with full context (e.g., exact paths) to get targeted advice.
+I now feel confident in distinguishing environment configuration errors from code issues in ROS/Python, with cleaning build artifacts as my first troubleshooting step.

 ---

 ## 7. Declaration

-✅ **I confirm that I performed this setup myself and all screenshots/logs reflect my own environment.**
+**I confirm that I performed this setup myself and all screenshots/logs reflect my own environment.**

 **Name:**
 HU Yiduo